Last major challenger to Egypt's Sisi calls off campaign after arrest

 Former military chief of staff Lieutenant General Sami Anan, who had announced his candidacy last week, was taken to the Military Prosecutor’s office in Cairo, according to his son and one of his lawyers, who were waiting outside the building.

+Anan’s son Samir Anan said late on Tuesday they had not heard from his father since his detention and did not know whether he was still at the Military Prosecutor’s office or had been moved elsewhere.

-An army statement read aloud on state TV said Anan’s presidential bid amounted to “a serious breach of the laws of military service”, because as a military officer he was required to end his service and seek permission before seeking office.
+An army statement read on state TV said Anan’s presidential bid amounted to “a serious breach of the laws of military service”, because as a military officer he was required to end his service and seek permission before seeking office.

 Anan’s spokesman denied he had broken any laws.
-The charges “come from an inaccurate reading of Anan’s announcement,” Hazem Hosni told Reuters just after the arrest, without elaborating.
-Nevertheless, the campaign announced Anan was halting his bid.
+The charges “come from an inaccurate reading of Anan’s announcement,” Hazem Hosni told Reuters, without elaborating.
+The campaign announced Anan was halting his bid.

-“To be banned by the state to enter the elections... (means) that the state doesn’t want to hold an election,” Anan’s spokesman Hosni said.
+“To be banned by the state to enter the elections ... (means) that the state doesn’t want to hold an election,” Hosni said.

 The military declined to comment on Anan’s detention.
 The interior ministry could not immediately be reached for comment.